 Being skilled at washing your own fleeces allows you to use what’s available locally.
 You gain a relationship with local producers and you may even be invited to help on shearing day — giving you the first pick of the best fleeces available in your community.

 When I was first learning to spin, before we had sheep, I was invited to help at a local sheep farm on shearing day.
 I was rewarded with my choice of fleece — and then found that half the fleece had been placed in my car.
-That will give you a lot of spinning and knitting mileage.
+One fleece will give you a lot of spinning and knitting mileage.
 As well as hours of kid entertainment if you can convince them to wash it lock by lock with a bar of soap.